-As you may know, Boston Public Schools (BPS) announced that we will be expanding the MBTA pass program for the next school year.
+Boston Public Schools (BPS) has expanded the MBTA pass program.
 Starting in September of 2019, all Boston students in grades 7-12 living and attending school in Boston will receive an MBTA “M7” pass through their school.

-These passes are identical to the passes many high school students receive today: they can be used at any time during the day for transportation on the MBTA and on select Commuter Rail trips within Boston.
+This pass is identical to the pass many high school students received in the past; they can be used at any time during the day for transportation on the MBTA and on select Commuter Rail trips within Boston.

 The following is an update for those students who have an MBTA M7 pass through BPS and are planning to use the MBTA during the summer: